iphong/hass-config/README.md

-# Home Assistant Configs for my Home
+# My Home HA Configs

+My second build from scratch with Home Assistant and ESPHome.